triton-inference-server/server/docs/decoupled_models.md

 for a request.
 A decoupled model/backend may also send responses out-of-order relative to the order that the request batches are executed.
 This allows backend to deliver response whenever it deems fit.
-This is specifically useful in ASR.
+This is specifically useful in Automated Speech Recognition (ASR).
 The requests with large number of responses, will not block the responses from other requests from being delivered.

 ## Developing Decoupled C++ Backend